 Based on my personal investment plan, I feel the TFSA ultimately trumps the RRSP as a retirement vehicle even though I contribute to both every year.
 All the money in the TFSA is mine to keep, grow and manage with no tax consequences.
 The RRSP refund is great but it’s actually temporary; you need to give it back at some point.
 This makes reinvesting the RRSP refund year after year absolutely critical in my opinion to optimize wealth building – to take major advantage of an essentially long-term but not permanent government loan.

 Are you contributing to your RRSP this year?
-If so, what is your strategy?
-To max-out the contribution and reinvest the refund?
+If so, what is your strategy to manage the refund?